apratt7891/budget-tracker/README.md

  Perform a git clone in the repository and run npm i.

 ## Usage
-Check out a demo of the video below.

 <br>
 Check out the deployed application here!
 💻 https://hidden-beach-50956.herokuapp.com/